Shreya615/Visionnaire/README.md

 - Follow influencers and stay updated on their latest content.
 - Personalize your profile and showcase your personality.
 - Private messaging for direct communication with other users.
+- Provide features for users to create and join interest-based groups where they can engage in discussions, share content, and connect with like-minded individuals.
+- Search Functionalitythat allows users to find other users and pages.
 - Notifications to keep you informed about activity related to your profile and interests.
+- Logout